benlamb95/football-quiz/README.md

 * To provide users an easy to use and follow page structure with simple commands
 * To provide users feedback for both correct and incorrect answers as well as incorrect commands; producing error messages.

+### Site Goals
+* As a user I want to play a fun quiz game that is fun.
+* As a user I want the questions to have ranging difficulty.
+* As a user I want to be able to check my scores.
+* As a user I want there to be a consistent theme and language used.

 ## Testing
 Testing was done through out the development of this quiz via the terminal in Gitpod.
-This project was easier to test as it runs through a terminal any way so all that was required was to test functions \ by calling them and adding print statements.
-The ongest inital stage of testing was seeing whether or not the scores/points acquired by the user would add correctly to the spreadsheet.
+This project was easier to test as it runs through a terminal any way so all that was required was to test functions by calling them and adding print statements.
+The longest inital stage of testing was seeing whether or not the scores/points acquired by the user would add correctly to the spreadsheet.

 ## Deployment

 ## Credits
 * I used Mike Dane (https://www.youtube.com/watch?v=SgQhwtIoQ7o&list=PLLAZ4kZ9dFpMMs5lskzBApYXn0bl7emsW&index=32) youtube tutorial to help structure my quiz section.
 * Inspiration to linking the Google Sheets to my python file from the Love Sandwiches run through project with Code Institute.
-* Tutor within Code institute for their invaluable feedback and help
+* Tutor within Code institute for their invaluable feedback and help.
+Sean Tutor helped with the table creation.
 * Slack to ask questions and look at previous answers.
 * (https://www.delftstack.com/howto/python/python-clear-console/) How to clear a console
 * (https://www.asciiart.eu/sports-and-outdoors/soccer) for the initial ball image